scriptcs-contrib/svm/README.md

 **unzip**

 	sudo apt-get -y install unzip

+**curl**

+	sudo apt-get -y install curl

 ### Install and configure svm ###

-This is manual for now ...
+This is manual for now ... an installer is in the works.

 Create the following folder:

 `mkdir ~\.svm`

-Copy the `src` folder of the git repo to the `.svm` folder.
+Copy the shell scripts and folder structure from the `src` folder of the git repo to the `.svm` folder.

-You should have something like the following folder structure:
+You should have something like the following structure:

     bin\